Wholphin: Examples

-The first recorded wholphin was born in a Tokyo SeaWorld in 1981; he died after 200 days.
+The first recorded wholphin was a male calf born in Tokyo SeaWorld in 1981.
+The calf died after 200 days.

+Kekaimalu

-The first wholphin in the United States and the first to survive was Kekaimalu, born at Sea Life Park in Hawaii on May 15, 1985; her name means "from the peaceful ocean".
-Kekaimalu proved fertile when she gave birth at a very young age.
-John Blanchard, a trainer at Sea Life Park, has said about Kekaimalu: “The wholphin was darker than the other dolphins, and her nose looked like it was chopped off… [she] represented an unusual example of hybridization between two species of dolphin with markedly different sizes and appearances.”
+The first wholphin in the United States and the first to survive was Kekaimalu, born at Sea Life Park in Hawaii on May 15, 1985.

-In 1991, Kekaimalu gave birth, to her daughter, Pohaikealoha, with a unknown, male dolphin.
-For two years, she cared for the calf, but did not nurse it; it was hand-reared by trainers.
-Pohaikealoha died at age 9.
-On December 23, 2004, Kekaimalu had her third calf, daughter Kawili Kai, sired by a male bottlenose.
-The calf was nursed and was very playful.
+Kekaimalu was fertile and gave birth to her daughter, Pohaikealoha, with an unknown bottlenose dolphin in 1991.
+Pohaikealoha was hand-reared by trainers and died at age 9.
+On December 23, 2004, Kekaimalu had another calf Kawili Kai, sired by a male bottlenose.
 Only months after birth, it was the size of a one-year-old bottlenose dolphin.
 All three calves were three-quarters bottlenose dolphin and one-quarter false killer whale.
 Kekaimalu died on July 8, 2024 at the age of 39.
 Kawili Kai remains in captivity in Sea Life Park.

+Other hybrids referred to as "wholphins"

+In August 2017 a hybrid between a rough toothed dolphin and a melon-headed whale was observed off the coast of the island of Kaua'i.
+This was the first time such a hybrid had been recorded.